Hr-skyline

 hr-skyline was a German, public radio station owned and operated by the Hessischer Rundfunk (HR).

 History

+Broadcasting started in 1998.
 Hr-skyline's main focus was on economic reporting.
 To underline this focus, the studios of hr-skyline was located in Frankfurt's Bankenviertel on the 54th floor of the Main Tower.
 Its successor hr-info has taken over this focus in part, but is increasingly aimed at sports and culture lovers.

+The programme could be received via DAB and from 30 June 2003 to 30 August 2004 also via the medium wave frequency 594 kHz.
+From then on, the medium wave frequency was used to broadcast the medium wave programme hr-info plus until it was finally switched off on 1 January 2010.